Child Welfare - ERSA Guidelines

-Snowsport England uses the Criminal Records Bureau (CRB) Disclosure service to check the background and assess the suitability of anyone applying for a position of trust, including coaches, officials, volunteers and anyone who has either direct contact with or responsibility for children or vulnerable people.
+Snowsport England uses the Disclosure and Barring Service (DBS) Disclosure service to check the background and assess the suitability of anyone applying for a position of trust, including coaches, officials, volunteers and anyone who has either direct contact with or responsibility for children or vulnerable people.

 A Disclosure is a document containing details of a person’s criminal record drawn from national police records.
 It may also include details from lists held by government departments, plus checks against local police records.

-A CRB Enhanced Disclosure is always preferred above the self-declaration, which at best should be an interim measure.
+A DBS Enhanced Disclosure is always preferred above the self-declaration, which at best should be an interim measure.
 More information and guidelines are available in the download area of the SnowSport England website.